 Our single site campus allows the girls in the Prep department to use the specialist facilities as well as experiencing specialised teaching and coaching in many subjects.
 This helps provide a seamless transition from Lower Prep through Upper Prep and on to the transition to Seniors.

 Meet the Director Of Studies – Prep

-Mrs Cecy Kemp joined the Moira House team in September 2014 as Head of Key Stage 2.
+Mrs Cecy Kemp joined Moira House in September 2014 as Head of Key Stage 2.
 She has worked in both the Independent and State sector and was Head Teacher of a Junior school for seven years.
-In the twenty years that she had been teaching, she had been responsible for developing English and Mathematics with a particular focus on creative and personalised learning, tracking pupil progress and developing good transition models.
-She has led training in East Sussex on school provision for Gifted and Talented pupils and has also specialised in Music and Science.
-In an adjustment to the management structure in the autumn term 2016, Mrs Kemp moved to the new position of Director of Studies – Prep.
+In the 23 years that she has been teaching, she has been responsible for developing English and Mathematics, with a particular focus on creative and personalised learning; tracking pupil progress and developing good transition models.
+She led training in East Sussex on school provision for Gifted and Talented pupils and has specialisms in Music and RE and a degree in Biological Sciences.
+In an adjustment to the management structure in the autumn term 2016, Mrs Kemp moved to the new position of Head of Prep.